 When you file your application for SSD benefits, you will pick a date that your disability began.
 Sometimes, this is an easy thing to do.
 Perhaps it is the last day you actually went to work.
 For example, perhaps you had a heart attack and never returned to work.
-Or, you may have been hospitalized on a certain date and did not attempt to work again.
+Or, you may have been in the hospital on a certain date and did not attempt to work after that.
 Therefore, you would pick the date of your disabling event as your onset date of disability.

 THE ALLEGED ONSET DATE AND THE ESTABLISHED ONSET DATE